Archbishop J. Michael Miller, CSB

 He has written seven books on topics ranging from the Holy See’s teaching on Catholic schools, to the development of the papacy and the encyclicals of Pope John Paul II.
 His book “The Holy See’s Teaching on Catholic Schools” is currently in use in the 45 schools of the Archdiocese.

 In addition to his positions as Chancellor of St. Mark’s College and Corpus Christi College, Archbishop Miller is president of the Catholic Independent Schools of the Vancouver Archdiocese, and since his arrival in Vancouver, he has implemented the Apostolate of Catholic Education for Teachers, established a First Nations Ministry office, opened an official communications office and an Office of Stewardship, and overseen the launch of new and highly regarded website.

-He has started the first permanent diaconate program in the Archdiocese, and in the fall of 2011 opened an Archdiocesan development office that will oversee Project Advance and develop a comprehensive plan to implement new fundraising activities.
+He has started the first permanent diaconate program in the Archdiocese, and in the fall of 2011 opened an Archdiocesan development office to oversee Project Advance and develop a comprehensive plan to implement new fundraising activities.

 He is a frequent and popular speaker at conferences around the world.